Col. Jack O'Neill: Something wrong?

 - The first Space Quest game involves trying to stop Space Pirates from using a device meant to rejuvenate a dying star to destroy said star.

-- Homestuck: Destroying the Green Sun, a star with the mass of two universes and the source of the powers of First Guardians (and by extension Jack Noir), was one of the three means by which the kids intend to deal with how fucked up their Sburb session is; Rose Lalonde and Dave Strider travelled to the Sun with a bomb of sufficient power to destroy it with the intent of doing so.
-Subverted in spectacular fashion with the reveal that they were tricked into literally creating the Sun.
+- Homestuck: Destroying the Green Sun, a star with the mass of two universes and the source of the powers of First Guardians (and by extension Jack Noir), was one of the three means by which the kids intend to deal with how fucked up their Sburb session is; Rose and Dave travelled to the Sun with a bomb of sufficient power to destroy it with the intent of doing so.
+Inverted in spectacular fashion with the reveal that they were tricked into literally creating the Sun.
+Much later, it's played straight when the Green Sun is actually killed by an alternate-timeline Calliope conjuring a black hole right next to it.

-- In Schlock Mercenary, the Pa'anuri tend to react to the use of gravitics (which are painful to them) by snuffing out the stars of inhabited worlds where the use occurs.
+- The Pa'anuri tend to react to the use of gravitics (which are painful to them) by snuffing out the stars of inhabited worlds where the use occurs.
 If prevented from doing so, they'll find a nearby undefended star and make it go supernova.

 - Starwalker: The side effect of the star step drive.
 It doesn't help that it turns out that stars are alive and sapient, too.